Sumashree-J/Sumashree-J/README.md

             <h2>About</h2>
             <p>
                 <div align="justify">
-              I'm a passionate data scientist, who uncovers insights and trends from complex datasets to drive data-driven decision making.
+              I'm a passionate data scientist / Analyst, who uncovers insights and trends from complex datasets to drive data-driven decision making.
               I start each project with data collection and cleaning, then moving on to exploratory data analysis and predictive modeling.
               I'm experienced in a variety of statistical and machine learning techniques and I'm always looking for new and innovative ways to solve problems.
               I'm also a strong communicator who is able to translate complex data insights into actionable recommendations for stakeholders.